Professor Chandler—Enlightened, Evolved, and Erudite.

 One of the most prolific artists in history, Chandler has created several thousand pieces in his almost 60-year career.
 In this gallery, you can view pieces from most of his series and determine which you would like to exhibit or purchase.
 Visit the gallery then reach out to us for more details.

-Learn how to book this internationally-renowned, message-oriented artist whose narrative is as contemporary, relevant, important and witty today as always.
-Down-to-earth and easy to engage and available in person and virtually, he may be available for your event.
+Learn how to book this internationally renowned, message-oriented artist whose narrative is as contemporary, relevant, and witty today as always.
+Down-to-earth and easy to engage, he available for limited appearances in person and virtually, he may be available for your event.
 Want to get Prof. Chandler as a speaker for your next event or interview him for your article, or television, radio or online show?
 Learn how.

 A former journalist himself, the artist has an extensive press history.
-Download a complete press kit including his artist’s statement, selected bibliography, selected images, awards and other information to help your coverage.
-You may also learn more about Prof. Chandler’s current and future activities.
+Learn how to get his artist’s statement, selected bibliography and images, awards and other information to help you with your coverage.
+You may also learn more about Prof. Chandler’s current and future activities, including exhibitions.
 Read more.

 Dana Chandler Receives a 2018 MassArt Alumni Award

 Dana Chandler, ’67 (BFA Art Education) (right) stands with John Crowe ’71 (BFA Art Education) (middle), and Elisabeth Subrin ’90 (BFA Film/Video) (left) at the reception for the 2018 MassArt Alumni Awards.
 (Photo: Renee Ricciardi)

 Boston – November 4, 2018 – Surrounded by family and with friends, and fans applauding, Dana Chandler received a 2018 MassArt Alumni award from his college alma mater, the Massachusetts College of Art and Design.
 Chandler graduated from the institution in 1967 with a BS Teacher Education and went on to teach, retiring in 2004 from Simmons University (formerly Simmons College) after 33 years.